CakHuri/godot-docs/classes/class_editorsettings.rst

 The default **Auto** value will only enable this if the editor was compiled with the ``dev_build=yes`` SCons option (the default is ``dev_build=no``).

 \ **Note:** If :ref:`interface/editor/update_continuously<class_EditorSettings_property_interface/editor/update_continuously>` is ``true``, the spinner icon displays in red.

+\ **Note:** If the editor was started with the ``--debug-canvas-item-redraw`` :doc:`command line argument <../tutorials/editor/command_line_tutorial>`, the update spinner will *never* display regardless of this setting's value.
+This is to avoid confusion with what would cause redrawing in real world scenarios.

 .. rst-class:: classref-item-separator